jveillet/tentacles-dashboard/README.md

 To (re)generate the GraphQL schema, you will need to create a personal access token on GitHub.
 Instruction are described in the [Creating a personal access token for the command line](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) documentation page.

 Add this personnal token named `GITHUB_ACCESS_TOKEN` into the `.env`.
+This is solely used to update the schema locally, no need to add this token on your production server configuration.

-Then request a newer version of the schema using rails:
+You can request a newer version of the schema using rails:

 ```bash
 bundle exec rails schema:update
 ```

+Then push the `db/schema.json` into the repository.

 ## Installing